 Non-discrimination

 9. Under articles 2 and 3 of the Covenant, States Parties have the obligation to guarantee the enjoyment of Covenant rights to all without discrimination.
 States Parties are required to eliminate formal as well as substantive forms of discrimination.
 Accordingly, States Parties must not only regularly review that domestic laws and policies do not discriminate on prohibited grounds, but also adopt specific measures, including legislation, aimed at prohibiting discrimination by non-State entities in the exercise of economic, social and cultural rights.
-Among the categories who are often disproportionately affected by the adverse impact of business activities are women and girls, indigenous peoples particularly in relation to extractive projects, and ethnic or religious minorities where they are politically disempowered
+Among the categories who are often disproportionately affected by the adverse impact of business activities are women and girls, indigenous peoples particularly in relation to extractive projects, and ethnic or religious minorities where they are politically disempowered, and persons with disabilities that face particular and wide-ranging barriers in accessing and participating in business activities.

 Proposal: Introduce explicit reference to “persons with disabilities facing disproportionate barriers in accessing the general labour market, employment-related programmes and participating in business activities."

 10. The Committee has previously underlined that discrimination in the exercise of the economic, social and cultural rights is frequently found in private spheres, including families; in workplaces and labour market; and in the housing and lending sectors.
 Accordingly, States Parties have the obligation to ensure that individuals and entities in the private and market spheres do not discriminate on prohibited grounds.
 The failure to take the necessary legal, regulatory, remedial, educational, or other measures in order to adequately prevent and remedy discriminatory conduct constitutes a violation of the State obligations under the Covenant.
+Furthermore, a robust non-discrimination framework should include denial of reasonable accommodation as a form of discrimination on the basis of disability.

 Proposal: Introduce explicit referencing to the denial of reasonable accommodation as a form of discrimination on the basis of disability recognized under the Convention on the Rights of Persons with Disabilities, which expands previous human rights standards on non-discrimination.

 11. Committee reiterates its grave concern that certain segments of population face a greater risk of suffering intersectional and multiple discrimination.
 For instance, investment-linked evictions and displacements often result in physical and sexual violence against, and inadequate compensation and additional burden related to resettlement for, women and girls.
 In addition, women are overrepresented in the informal economy and are less likely to enjoy labor-related and social security protections.
 Furthermore, despite some improvement, women continue to be underrepresented in business decision-making processes worldwide.
+Women with disabilities, face enormous attitudinal, physical and informational barriers to equal opportunities in the world of work.
+They experience higher rates of unemployment and economic inactivity and are at greater risk of insufficient social protection that is a key to reducing extreme poverty.
 The Committee therefore recommends States Parties to address this issue of specific impacts of business activities on women and girls and to incorporate a gender perspective into all measures to regulate business activities that may adversely affect economic, social and cultural rights, including by consulting the Guidance on National Actions Plans on Business and Human Rights.
 States Parties should also take appropriate steps, including through temporary special measures, to improve women’s representation in the labour market, including at the upper echelons of the business hierarchy.